So you want to teach English abroad and you want to know what to do. Well, for starters you are doing the right and the right thing is to do research.

 You will need to prepare your resume to teach abroad.
 For this you will need to put all of your related experience towards the top of your resume.
 It will be best to if you write a cover letter about why you want to teach abroad in ___ (name of country).

 Then you'll want to gather some reference letters.
-Learn more about writing a resume for teaching abroad with this guide to teaching in Asia or you can start adding related experience to your resume by taking a course.
+You can learn more about creating a resume for teaching abroad and you can start adding related experience to your resume by taking a course.

 Again related experience is often the best qualification for teaching abroad.